onurakay/oau-campus-network/README.md

 ---

 ## Network Architecture (Branch1)
-Sure!
-Based on your configurations and using the same documentation style, here's the **Branch1** network architecture entry:

----

-## Network Architecture (Branch1)

 The Branch1 campus follows a **collapsed core topology**, with both core and distribution functionalities integrated into two multilayer switches: